-2.3 Plains-wanderer Recovery Team
+2.2 Plains-wanderer Recovery Team

 Recovery teams provide advice and assistance in coordinating actions described in recovery plans.
 They include representatives from organisations with a direct interest in the recovery of the species, including those involved in funding and those participating in actions that support the recovery of the species.
+Members are committed to the conservation of the species and the achievement of recovery objectives and implementation of recovery strategies.

-The Plains-wanderer Recovery Team (PwRT) has the responsibility of providing advice, and coordinating and directing the implementation of the recovery actions outlined in this recovery plan.
-The membership of this recovery team includes individuals with relevant expertise from the Department of the Environment (DotE), the Office of Environment and Heritage (NSW) (OEH), the Department of Environment, Land, Water and Planning (Vic) (DELWP), the Department of Environment, Water and Natural Resources (SA) (DEWNR), the Department of Environment and Heritage Protection (Qld) (EHP), Parks Victoria (PV), Melbourne Zoo, North Central Catchment Management Authority (NCCMA), Murray Local Land Services (MLLS), Riverina Local Land Services (RLLS), BirdLife Australia, Bush Heritage Australia (BHA), Trust for Nature Victoria, Country Fire Authority, independent researchers, community groups and landholders; however, membership may change over time.
+The Plains-wanderer Recovery Team (PwRT) has the responsibility of providing advice and coordinating the implementation of the recovery actions outlined in this recovery plan.
+The membership of this recovery team may include individuals with relevant expertise from the Department of the Environment (DotE), the Office of Environment and Heritage (NSW) (OEH), the Department of Environment, Land, Water and Planning (Vic) (DELWP), the Department of Environment, Water and Natural Resources (SA) (DEWNR), the Department of Environment and Heritage Protection (Qld) (DEHP), Parks Victoria (PV), Melbourne Zoo, North Central Catchment Management Authority (NCCMA), Murray Local Land Services (MLLS), Riverina Local Land Services (RLLS), BirdLife Australia, Bush Heritage Australia (BHA), Trust for Nature Victoria, Country Fire Authority, independent researchers, community groups and landholders.
+Membership of the Recovery Team may change over time.

-3 BACKGROUND
+3 Background